USS Bream: 1960s

 On 1 February 1964, Bream was reclassified as an auxiliary submarine and redesignated AGSS-243.
 She continued to operate from Pearl Harbor through May 1964.
 On 1 June 1964, she got underway for her new home port, San Diego, and arrived there on the 11 June 1964.
 She was assigned to Submarine Squadron 3 and operated in the San Diego area for approximately two months.
 On 31 August 1964 she entered the Mare Island Naval Shipyard for an overhaul which was completed on 26 January 1965.

 After her overhaul, Bream began a training cruise which included stops at Port Angeles, Bangor, and Bremerton, Washington.
 She returned to Mare Island Naval Shipyard on 27 February 1965 for the installation of a new battery and a diesel engine overhaul before finally returning to San Diego on 11 July 1965 and resuming local operations.

 Bream departed California on 12 November 1965 for Vietnam War operations in the western Pacific with the U.S. Seventh Fleet.
 Upon her arrival in waters off Vietnam, she assumed duty on Yankee Station.
 She was relieved on 6 January 1966 and headed for Thailand.
 She visited Sattahip and Bangkok and held joint operations with the Royal Thai Navy.
-On 20 January 1966, she headed for Kaohsiung, Taiwan, and arrived there pn 26 January.
+On 20 January 1966, she headed for Kaohsiung, Taiwan, and arrived there on 26 January.
 She operated from Kaohsiung until 16 February 1966, when she sailed for Yokosuka, where she conducted local operations until 15 March 1966.
 She then departed Japan for the Philippines.
 After a voyage during which she provided services to aircraft, she finally reached Naval Station Sangley Point in the Philippines on 29 March 1966.
 She later made a brief call at Hong Kong for shore leave before returning to Yokosuka on 16 April 1966.

 Bream left Japan on 24 April 1966 and headed back to the United States.
 After a short stop at Pearl Harbor in early May 1966, she arrived in San Diego on the 15 May.
 Following a leave and upkeep period, shcarried out local operations from San Diego until midsummer 1966, when she made a brief visit to the Hunters Point Naval Shipyard in San Francisco for installation of communications equipment.
 She returned to San Diego on 6 August 1966 to resume local operations, which continued until the Christmas holidays in December 1966.